Grey import vehicle: United States

-Pre-1968: Era of Freedom
+Pre-1968

-During the Second World War American servicemen stationed in Europe experienced the benefits of light, nimble British sports cars (e.g., the MG T-type) and shipped them home on their return.
+During the Second World War, American servicemen stationed in Europe experienced the benefits of light, nimble British sports cars (e.g., the MG T-type) and shipped them home on their return.
 There were no legal restrictions to this behavior until 1967.
 Some owners even acted as sales reps for manufacturers who were happy to help, leading to official imports and the British sports car craze in North America.
 As with future waves of imported cars, this led the U.S. automakers to develop domestic models, including the Nash-Healey, Ford Vega, Ford Thunderbird, and Chevrolet Corvette.

-1968: Walled Garden
+1968: new limitations

 Beginning in 1968, U.S. regulations surrounding vehicle importing became far harsher, and many vehicles, like the Mini, were immediately excluded from the market.

-NHTSA and EPA regulations post 1968 criminalize the possession of a vehicle not meeting U.S. standards.
+NHTSA and EPA regulations post-1968 criminalize the possession of a vehicle not meeting U.S. standards.
 Exceptions exist for foreign nationals touring the U.S. in their own vehicle and for cars imported for Show and Display purposes.

-Response of Market Demand
+Response of market demand

-Unavailability of certain foreign models encouraged demand for grey market vehicles arose during the Malaise era in the late 1970s.
+Unavailability of certain foreign models encouraged demand for grey-market vehicles arose during the malaise era in the late 1970s.
 Importing them into the US involved modifying or adding certain equipment, such as headlamps, sidemarker lights, bumpers, and a catalytic converter as required by the relevant regulations.
 The NHTSA and EPA would review the paperwork and then approve possession of the vehicle.
 It was also possible for these agencies to reject the application and order the automobile destroyed or re-exported.
 The grey market provided an alternative method for Americans to acquire desirable vehicles, and still obtain certification.

 Tens of thousands of cars were imported this way each year during the 1980s.
 The vast majority of these imports were by individuals importing just one car.
 Many otherwise unavailable vehicles entered the US via the grey market, like the Citroën CX, Range Rover Classic, Renault 5 Turbo, and Mercedes-Benz G-Class.